ministryofjustice/template-documentation-site/README.md

 The documentation is created by editing `*.html.md.erb` files, found in the [source](source) folder.

-The syntax is Markdown.
+The syntax is Markdown, more details can be found [here](https://daringfireball.net/projects/markdown/).

 For guidance see the Tech Docs Template [Write your content](https://tdt-documentation.london.cloudapps.digital/write_docs/content/).

-The Markdown syntax may use [kramdown](https://kramdown.gettalong.org/syntax.html).
+The Markdown syntax may use [kramdown](https://kramdown.gettalong.org/syntax.html) TBC.

 While editing the files locally, you can start a Docker container that will use Middleman to act as a server hosting the webpages.
 See [preview docs](#preview-docs).